SpringBoardRepo/Stay_Fit_And_Healthy/README.md

 ## User Flow
 When the user first opens the page, the user has the option to sign up for an account or log into an existing account.
-Without logging in, the user is able to use the `BMR Calculator` on the navigation bar.
+Without logging in, the user is able to use the `Basal Metabolic Rate (BMR) Calculator` on the navigation bar.

-The `BMR` tab allows the user to input their weight, height, Gender and age to calculate their BMR.
+The `Basal Metabolic Rate (BMR)` tab allows the user to input their weight, height, Gender and age to calculate their BMR.
 The user will be provided with their BMR and user will select their Activity level and choose the option for Diet plan, how much calories they need to maintain their weight.
 It will give user the calories count in order to maintain or achicve their goal.
 After Calulating the Calories user can go to the "Meal Suggestion" It will take user to the Meal page with some Suggestions.
 The Meals tab allows the user to search meals; a list of meals will appear where the user is able to click the "Add to Food Journal" button and to view added meal byclicking the "Go to the Food journal" button

 The `Food Journal` page allows the user to view and delete meals for the day and also view meals which were added with date, meal name and calories.

 ## BMR Calculator
+Your BMR can be used to help you gain, lose, or maintain your weight.
+By knowing how many calories you burn, you can know how many to consume.
   ![Untitled Project](https://user-images.githubusercontent.com/62223366/149674685-4c352184-4995-4fb5-8a15-4434ebfc6444.gif)

 ## Meals Suggestions and Meal Search